If you're a parent and want to get advice about how COVID-19 affects you, click here.

 To help us with your search and to increase your chances of finding a role, we strongly recommend keeping your availability up to date and responding quickly to families if they message you.

-We have recently changed how we display your availability to families, so if you have not updated this recently then your availability may not be shown.
 To update your availability, login to your dashboard, click the icon in the top right and select 'Your Availability'.
 You can also pause your search at any time.

 FOR EXISTING NANNIES WITH A KORU KIDS FAMILY

 Will I get paid if I'm not going to work due to COVID-19?

 • If you can’t go to work because the family’s household is self-isolating, the family should continue to pay for your usual working hours, or they may furlough you if you are eligible.

 You must not submit any hours that you have not worked.
 If your family would like to pay you whilst you are self-isolating, please get in touch with the team.
 We will then add these hours as an adjustment to your next pay.

 • If you can't go to work because you are self-isolating, you may be eligible to receive Statutory Sick Pay (you need to earn on average at least £120 per week to be eligible), this will not apply if you are quarantining after returning from abroad.

 If you are not eligible for statutory sick pay, the family may agree to continue paying your usual working hours, or use the furlough scheme, although they are not obliged to.
 We strongly recommend you discuss this with your family as early as possible.

 • If you should go to work but decide not to, you will need to take this as unpaid leave.